likith-sg/Heart-Failure-Risk-Analysis/README.md

 ## Usage

 1. Clone the repository and ensure the necessary libraries are installed.
+2. Make sure you've downloaded the dataset.
-2. Open the Jupyter Notebook and follow the analysis workflow.
+3. Open the Jupyter Notebook and follow the analysis workflow.
-3. Run each section sequentially to reproduce the results.
+4. Run each section sequentially to reproduce the results.

 ## Results and Insights